Fast collisional electron heating and relaxation in thin foils driven by a circularly polarized ultraintense short-pulse laser: Results and discussion

-These scalings are only observed trends with no other quantitative theoretical backing.
-Heuristically, however, it seems reasonable that the collisional absorption efficiency should decrease when $a_0$ is increased.
+in the $(a_0,t_{\FWHM})$ plane.
+Figure~\ref{fig:energy_scan}(\textit{b}) shows this scaling to agree well with the full set of data, including data points where both $a_0$ and $t_{\FWHM}$ are varied.
+The observed scaling does break down at the low-$a_0$ or long-duration limits.
+However, the range of validity stretches over two orders of magnitude in pulse energy and a similar range in absorbed energy, and the laser parameters captured by this power law are experimentally feasible and relevant to isochoric heating experiments.
 Collisional effects in general decrease at higher particle energies and the absorption happens through collisional scattering of the laser-driven electrons in the skin layer.
 Therefore, if the laser field ($a_0$) is increased, so that the electrons in the skin layer reach higher energies, then the efficiency of the collisional absorption should decrease.

-We also have a scan in (fixed) ionization degree $Z^{*}$.
-This parameter differs from the other scans in that the ionization degree cannot be controlled independently in reality.
-The $Z^{*}$ scan can nonetheless provide insight into the target collisionality, which scales as $(Z^{*})^2$~--~ignoring other effects, e.g.\ individual particle energy.
-However, by varying $Z^{*}$ while keeping the ion density $n_{\Cu,0}$ fixed, we inevitably also change the electron density $n_{\ee,0}=Z^{*}n_{\Cu,0}$, which may introduce other effects due to density.
-Nevertheless, the electron density stays highly over-critical~--~the lowest electron density in this scan is $n_{\ee,0}=532.4\nc$ for $Z^{*}=11$.
-Figure~\ref{fig:Zstar_scan} displays the energy absorbed by both electrons and ions $\Delta{U}$ (filled circles, left axis) and only by electrons $\Delta{U}_{\ee}$ (open circles, left axis) for the different ionization degrees.
+We also report on a scan in (fixed) ionization degree $Z^{*}$.
+Although this parameter cannot be controlled independently in experiments, this scan aims to provide insight into the target collisionality, which scales as $(Z^{*})^2$~--~ignoring other effects, e.g.\ individual particle energy.
+However, by varying $Z^{*}$ while keeping the ion density $n_{\Cu,0}$ fixed, we inevitably also change the electron density $n_{\ee,0}=Z^{*}n_{\Cu,0}$, which may introduce other density-related effects.
+Nevertheless, the electron density stays highly overcritical~--~the lowest electron density in this scan is $n_{\ee,0}=532.4\nc$ for $Z^{*}=11$.
+Figure~\ref{fig:Zstar_scan} displays the energy absorbed by both electrons and ions $\rmDelta{U}$ (filled circles, left axis) and only by electrons $\rmDelta{U}_{\ee}$ (open circles, left axis) for the different ionization degrees.
 The absorbed energy increases with $Z^{*}$, while a smaller fraction of the absorbed energy goes into the ions at higher $Z^{*}$.